Who we are

 The European Medicines Agency (EMA) is a decentralised agency of the European Union (EU) responsible for the scientific evaluation, supervision and safety monitoring of medicines in the EU.

 EMA is governed by an independent Management Board.
-Its day-to-day operations are carried out by the EMA staff, based in London, overseen by EMA's Executive Director.
+Its day-to-day operations are carried out by the EMA staff, overseen by EMA's Executive Director.

 EMA is a networking organisation whose activities involve thousands of experts from across Europe.
 These experts carry out the work of EMA's scientific committees.